-- Last but not least, there is an accessible peak and an accessible spectrum (frequency) analysis, phase analysis and peak meter vst tools you can use in reaper.
+- Last but not least, there are accessible spectrum (frequency) analysis, phase analysis and peak meter vst tools you can use in reaper.

 This wiki also has been archived offline in wikiSyntax form only, for now.

 Reapers Without Peepers (an email list hosted on groups.io)

-The RWP (Reapers Without Peepers) group which also functions as a mailing list, is a very helpful forum for those learning or using Reaper, and for discussing accessibility options on either the Windows or Mac platforms.
-For further information and details on subscribing, visit https://groups.io/g/rwp
+The RWP (Reapers Without Peepers) mailing list, is a very helpful place for those learning or using Reaper.
+Discussion of Reaper's accessibility via any means on either the Windows or Mac platforms is welcome.
+For more information or to subscribe, visit https://groups.io/g/rwp

 To minimize the amount of spam the group receives, we've unfortunately had to pull down the direct link.
 Instead, we're going to give you an easy-to-follow description of how you can join.
 Hopefully, this should keep the group accessible to humans, whilst slamming the door firmly in the face of spam bots.